 - 2011 Ambient Air Quality Assessment Summary Report

 The Capital Region Fine Particulate Matter Response is the mandatory action plan to address the exceedance of the Canada-wide Standard for fine particulate matter in the Edmonton Region because of the 2011 and 2012 Ambient Air Quality Assessment Summary Report.
 The Response was developed collaboratively between municipalities, industry, non-governmental organizations, airsheds, and the federal and provincial governments.
-The goal is to reduce ambient fine particulate matter concentration and remain below Level 4 at all monitoring stations within the Edmonton region through three key objectives focussing on action, investigation, and engagement.
+The goal is to reduce ambient fine particulate matter concentration and remain below Level 4 at all monitoring stations within the Edmonton region through 3 key objectives focusing on action, investigation, and engagement.

 - Capital Region Fine Particulate Matter Response